UMWEDU/umw-finaid-sync/_pages/general-information-2016-2017.md

 	<li>independent students or parents (dependent students) who voluntarily terminate full-time employment or</li>
 	<li>family indebtedness from mortgages, excessive credit card debt or personal loans not associated with medical issues.</li>
 </ul>
 Special circumstance situations are reviewed on a case-by-case basis.
-A special form is available on the financial aid web page at <a href="http://www.umw.edu/financialaid">http://www.umw.edu/financialaid</a>  under ‘<em>2016-17 Forms’</em>.
+A special form is available on the <a href="http://www.umw.edu/financialaid/forms/">financial aid website</a>.
 Please submit all documentation together in one packet and note the student’s Banner ID number on each page.
 <h3><a href="https://www.umw.edu/financialaid/eligibility/satisfactory-academic-progress/">Satisfactory Academic Progress</a></h3>
 Undergraduate students are required under federal regulation to maintain progress toward graduation and complete their degree within 6 years of beginning classes for their Bachelor’s degree.